Rays acquire All-Star slugger Cruz from non-contending Twins

 “People joke about how he’s ageless, and it really does feel that way,” Twins president of baseball operations Derek Falvey said.

-With a week until the trade deadline and no shot at making the playoffs, the Twins figured they’d get something for Cruz to begin building toward the future.
+With a week until the trade deadline and little shot at making the playoffs, the Twins figured they’d get something for Cruz to begin building toward the future.
 Minnesota entered Thursday at 41-55.

 “He may be the best teammate I’ve ever seen in terms of the way he goes about his business, the way he puts his arm around people, the way he helps us become better in our front office jobs and coaching staff jobs,” Falvey said.
 “This guy is beyond special.”

 A 17-year veteran, Cruz signed a one-year, $13 million deal with Minnesota in February.
-He has also played with Baltimore and Texas.
+He has also played for Baltimore, Texas and Seattle.
 He hit at least 37 homers per season from 2014-19.
 He belted a career-high 44 homers for the Mariners in 2015.

 “We thought we should be in the playoff race,” Cruz said.
 “Never thought we should be in this situation.
 Unfortunately, that wasn’t the case.
 You never want to leave the places where you are, where you feel comfortable.
 It is what it is.
 That’s part of the business.”